wes-chen/build-a-website/lesson-03/README.md

 ### Anatomy
 Every HTML element is comprised of:
-- Opening tag: contains the element name, surrounded by opening ` < ` and closing ` > `.
+- Opening tag: the first HTML tag that contains the element name, surrounded by an opening ` < ` and closing ` > ` angle brackets.
-- Content
+- Content: the information contained betwen the opening and closing tags.
-- Closing tag
+- Closing tag: the second HTML tag that contains the element name, surrounded by ` </ ` and `>`.

 ## Essential Elements